-- Set specific KVM permissions (i.e., by individual port) for each user. - Assign or change user passwords. - Add or delete users from the User Access List. - Set specific KVM permissions by group. - Add or delete user groups from the Group Access List.
+- Set specific KVM permissions for a non-generic user. - Assign or change user passwords. - Add or delete users from the User Access List. - Set specific KVM permissions by group.

+Add or delete user groups from the Group Access List.

 To set KVM permissions for a user or a group: